Comparing ESG Ratings Agencies: MSCI, Morningstar, Bloomberg, LSEG and More

 How does MSCI ESG Ratings work?

-MSCI ESG Ratings is a rating system that assesses corporate sustainability performance using publicly available information.
-The rating takes into account a range of ESG topics such as climate change, green bonds, human rights, climate risk, gender equality and corporate governance.
-MSCI ESG Ratings uses an algorithm to perform the Climate Bonds Initiative (CBI) green bond rating, which is an independent assessment of green bonds and other climate-aligned financial instruments.
-The rating measures how effectively the green bond issuance meets CBI's criteria for green investments, with a focus on the use of proceeds and projects.
+MSCI ESG Ratings is a rating system that assesses corporate sustainability performance using public information.
+The rating covers ESG topics such as climate change, green bonds, human rights, climate risk, gender equality and corporate governance.
+MSCI ESG Ratings uses an algorithm to perform the Climate Bonds Initiative (CBI) green bond rating, an independent assessment of green bonds and other climate-aligned financial instruments.
+The rating measures how well the green bond issuance meets CBI’s criteria for green investments, focusing on use of proceeds and projects.

 What is the S&P ESG score?